Audi A3: Audi A3 TDI Clubsport quattro (2008)

 Audi A3 TDI Clubsport quattro is a concept car unveiled in 2008.
 Based on the Audi A3 three-door, it is an approach by Audi to address both performance and the environment.

 The engine in the concept car is a turbocharged 2.0-litre diesel producing 224 hp and 332 lb·ft of torque.
 It produces 113.8 hp per litre while meeting Euro 5 Diesel emission standards.
 It uses the quattro drive system with a six-speed manual transmission.

 The chassis has Audi's Magnetic Ride Suspension system, lowering the vehicle 1.4 in from the base model.
 It also has ceramic front brakes, a four-link rear suspension and electro-mechanical servo assist for the rack and pinion steering.

-Exterior modifications include the widening of the three-door's grill, modifying the odd, and enlarging air intakes.
+Exterior modifications include the widening of the three-door's grille, modifying the odd, and enlarging air intakes.
 Bolt-on fender flares and a large rear spoiler have been added.
 The interior changes include sport seats and a flat-bottomed steering wheel.

 Audi claims performance of 0 to 62 mph in 6.6 seconds with a top speed of 240 kph.
 It is expected to get approximately 40 mpgus.

 RS 3 Sportback (2011–2012)

-The Audi RS 3 is derivative of the A3 Sportback with a 5-cylinder, 2480 cc turbocharged engine rated at 340 PS and 450 Nm, vermicular-graphite cast iron crankcase, seven-speed S tronic transmission with two automatic modes and one manual mode, Quattro on-demand four-wheel drive system, widened track to 1564 mm, MacPherson strut in aluminium, lowered body by 25 mm, 19-inch cast aluminium wheels in machine-polished titanium styling (optional black with a red rim flange) with 235/35 front and 225/35 rear tires, 370 mm front and 310 mm ventilated brake discs, aluminium brake disk covers, four-piston fixed calipers in high-gloss black with RS logos, electronic stabilization program with Sport mode, flared front fenders made of carbon-fibre-reinforced plastic (CFRP), prominent sill panels and exterior-mirror casings in matte aluminium, roof spoiler, high-gloss black diffuser insert, two elliptical exhaust tailpipes on the left, black interior, sports seats upholstered in Nappa leather with silver contrasting stitching, inlays in Piano black finish or Aluminum Race colour, flat-bottomed leather multifunction sports steering wheel, choice of five body colours are available with an unlimited selection of custom paint finishes.
+The Audi RS 3 is derivative of the A3 Sportback with a 5-cylinder, 2480 cc turbocharged engine rated at 340 PS and 450 Nm, vermicular-graphite cast iron crankcase, seven-speed S tronic transmission with two automatic modes and one manual mode, Quattro on-demand four-wheel drive system, widened track to 1564 mm, MacPherson strut in aluminium, lowered body by 25 mm, 19-inch cast aluminium wheels in machine-polished titanium styling (optional black with a red rim flange) with 235/35 front and 225/35 rear tires, 370 mm front and 310 mm ventilated brake discs, aluminium brake disk covers, four-piston fixed calipers in high-gloss black with RS logos, electronic stabilisation program with Sport mode, flared front fenders made of carbon-fibre-reinforced plastic (CFRP), prominent sill panels and exterior-mirror casings in matte aluminium, roof spoiler, high-gloss black diffuser insert, two elliptical exhaust tailpipes on the left, black interior, sports seats upholstered in Nappa leather with silver contrasting stitching, inlays in Piano black finish or Aluminum Race colour, flat-bottomed leather multifunction sports steering wheel, choice of five body colours are available with an unlimited selection of custom paint finishes.
 Its acceleration is quoted as 0 to 100 kph in 4.6 seconds, with an electronically limited top speed of 250 kph.
 Optional features included front bucket seats, roof rails in matte aluminium look, styling packages in black or matte aluminium.
 First deliveries started in early 2011.